-The total change in working capital of \$0.4 million in the first quarter of 2015 was driven by lower accounts receivable of \$4.9 million primarily as a result of the timing of revenues and the related customer collections, and by higher deferred revenue of \$2.0 million as we collected pre-payments on certain Bus and Technology Solutions contracts in advance of work performed.
-These first quarter of 2015 working capital inflows were partially offset by higher inventory of (\$3.1) million primarily as a result of delayed but expected Telecom Backup Power system shipments, by lower accrued warranty provisions of (\$1.9) million due primarily to fuel cell bus warranty contract expirations and customer service related expenses incurred in our Telecom Backup Power market in Asia, and by lower accounts payable and accrued liabilities of (\$1.3) million as a result of the timing of supplier payments and annual compensation awards.
-This compares to a total change in working capital of (\$4.5) million in the first quarter of 2014 which was due primarily to higher accounts receivable of (\$2.3) million primarily as a result of the timing of revenues and the related customer collections, and to lower deferred revenue of (\$2.4) million as we completed the contract work on certain Technology Solutions and SDTC government grant contracts for which we received pre-payments in an earlier period.
+The total change in working capital of \$0.6 million in the first half of 2015 was driven by higher deferred revenue of \$6.3 million as we collected pre-payments on certain Bus and Technology Solutions contracts in advance of work performed, and by lower accounts receivable of \$2.8 million primarily as a result of the timing of revenues and the related customer collections.
+These first half of 2015 working capital inflows were partially offset by higher inventory of (\$3.9) million primarily as a result of delayed but expected Telecom Backup Power system shipments, by lower accrued warranty provisions of (\$2.1) million due primarily to fuel cell bus warranty contract expirations and customer service related expenses incurred in our Telecom Backup Power market in Asia, by lower accounts payable and accrued liabilities of (\$1.2) million as a result of the timing of supplier payments and annual compensation awards, and by higher prepaid expenses of (\$1.2) million related primarily to the timing of annual insurance and property tax renewals.
+This compares to a total change in working capital of (\$5.1) million in the first half of 2014 which was due primarily to higher accounts receivable of (\$3.9) million as a result of the timing of Engineering Services, Bus and Telecom Backup Power revenues and the related customer collections, and by lower deferred revenue of (\$3.0) million as we completed the contract work on certain Engineering Services and SDTC government grant contracts for which we received pre-payments in an earlier period.
+These working capital outflows in the first half of 2014 were partially offset by working capital inflows related to higher accounts payable and accrued liabilities of \$3.5 million due primarily to the timing of purchases and supplier payments.